Kosta Kumanudi: Pobednik monument

 His tenure, however, was marked by the scandal surrounding the erection of the Pobednik monument.
 The construction of the monument, originally named "Herald of the victory", dragged on since 1913 when the city decided to erect it.
 Various projects were made, including the placing of the monument in the fountain on Terazije, the central city square.
-As soon as he took over, Kumanudi pushed to project to finally get it done.
+As soon as he took over, Kumanudi pushed the project to finally get it done.
 When the construction of the foundations began in May 1927, the scandal broke out.
 Instigated by the author and jurist Petar Odavić, the campaign against the monument began.

 Odavić published an article in the Vreme magazine, attacking the sculpture claiming it insults the moral of chaste Belgrade ladies, so as the memory on Serbian soldiers which it was to represent, by not having "symbols of the Serbian soldiers", like the šajkača hat or the opanak footwear.
 The debates and criticism ensued, including various women organizations, who protested against the sculpture of a fully naked man in city center.
 "Pobednik", sculptured by Ivan Meštrović, was defended by numerous members of Serbian academia, like Bogdan Popović, Stevan Hristić, Branislav Petronijević, Ksenija Atanasijević, Zora Petrović, Beta Vukanović or Stanislav Krakov, but also from certain women organizations and parts of the church.

 Still, the Arts Commission, formed by the city, decided in September 1927 to relocate the monument and place it "on the ridge of the Belgrade Town, at the mouth of the Sava and the Danube".
 As Kumanudi had other duties in the state government, this decision was confirmed by his deputy Kosta Jovanović, and Kumanudi was neither aware or notified about it.
 Marking 10 years from the Salonica front, the monument was dedicated on 7 October 1928.
 In time, the "Pobednik" became a symbol of the city.